Shelnutt2/server/plugin/auth_gssapi/README.md

 (replace  with real username and realm)

-The part after AS is mechanism specific, and needs to be 'machine\\usr1' for Windows users identified with NTLM and
+The part after AS is mechanism specific, and needs to be ``machine\\usr1`` for Windows users identified with NTLM.
- 'MicrosoftAccount\\usr1@hotmail.com' for Windows accounts with Windows cloud authentication

 You may also use alternative *short* form of CREATE USER